This article provides a list of jobs that can be scheduled to automate key business processes.

 Generating invoices requires the integration of a document engine like Formstack or Conga.

 This job checks client contact records for changes and applies them to the Client Summary PDF.

 This job checks all service agreement end dates.
-If that date is yesterday, the service agreement is set to Expired.
+If that date is today or earlier, the service agreement is set to Expired.

 |Service delivered (SD) records||ScheduledServiceDeliveryFundingSchedule||